GitHawkApp/githawkapp.github.io/_posts/2018-10-02-Notifications-and-Background-Fetch.md

 }
 ```

 Before we're done with the database, let's cap the `receipts` table to 1000 entries.
-We can do this easily with only the `autoincrement` column:
+We can do this easily just by using the `autoincrement` column:

 ```swift
 queue.inDatabase { db in